Amiga Original Chip Set: Denise

 Starting with ECS, Denise was upgraded to support "Productivity" mode which allowed for 640x400 non-interlaced albeit with only 4 colors.

 Denise can composite up to eight 16-pixel-wide sprites per scan line (in automatic mode) on top, underneath, or between playfields, and detect collisions between sprites and the playfields or between sprites.
 These sprites have three visible colors and one transparent color.
 Optionally, adjacent pairs of sprites can be "attached" to make a single 15-color sprite.
+The Sprite DMA reads data to form a sprite channel as controlled by its registers, enabling the vertical reuse of sprites.
+There has to be one empty scanline in between two successive list entries to allow for updating sprite data.
 Using Copper or CPU register manipulations, each sprite channel can be reused multiple times in a single frame to increase the total sprites per frame.
 Sprite position registers may also be changed during a scanline, increasing the total number of sprites on a single scanline.
 However, the sprite data, or shape, is only fetched a single time per scanline and can't change.
 The first Amiga game to utilize the sprite re-position registers during a scanline was Hybris released in 1988.

 The Denise chip does not support a dedicated text mode.

-Finally, Denise is responsible for handling mouse/joystick X/Y inputs.
+Finally, Denise next to the CIAs is responsible for handling mouse/joystick X/Y inputs.

 The notion that Denise fetches bit plane and sprite data is a simplification.
 It is Agnus who is maintaining horizontal and vertical screen position counters and initiating the DRAM read operations.
 Denise has a number of bit plane registers which hold 16 bits of data each, enough to draw 16 pixels.
 When Agnus issues a write to register 1, all registers are then transferred into separate shift registers from which pixels are generated (at the same time new values are loaded from DRAM).
 Denise is not aware of any memory addresses either.